The River Lea - London's East End River

 Hear about Eton Manor Boys Club.
 Founded in 1909 by four Old Etonian philanthropists to provide activities for the poor lads of Hackney Wick - it became an East End sporting empire.

-And what about the time when Lionel Messi played at the marshes.
+And what about the time when Lionel Messi played at Hackney marshes.

-Hear the secrets of the WW2 bunkers on the Olympic Park.
+Hear the secrets of the WW2 bunkers located on the London 2012 Olympic Park.

 And what about the largest bell in the world - why is it never rung?